dannyasmaro/RoombaObstacleAvoidance/README.md

 # RoombaObstacleAvoidance
 This is a project for Digital Control course by Dr. Li Bai at Temple University.
 Simulink is utilized to control a Roombra and navigate it through an obstacle course using Stateflow.
+This project involved using two parallel conditions (one for Obstacle avoidance & one for the temperature).

 ## **Intro**
 The Simulink library for this project is for controlling a Roomba iRobot via a wifi remote (roowifi).
 The RooWifi can be bought from(http://www.roowifi.com/products-page/embeddeds/roowifi-roomba-wifi-remote/).
 The RooWifi is set to the default IP Address (10.0.0.1).